 Day Trips From Salerno #3: Visit Picturesque Cetara

 Inspired to explore more of Italy?
-Start your planning with our Italy Travel Planning Resources
+Start at our Italy Travel Planner.

 Twenty-five minutes from Salerno, tiny whitewashed homes baked into the cliffs hug the shoreline of Cetara.
 The small unspoiled fishing town of less than 3,000 qualifies as a hidden gem on the emerald Amalfi coast.
 Cetara is renowned for its Colatura di Alici, a savory amber-colored anchovy sauce used as a condiment in many dishes.